In order to use either of the public APIs, you need to first get an access token to authorize your API calls.

 To generate API client credentials

-- Click the Settings icon in the top right corner (it looks like a gear) and select Configurations from the settings menu.
+- Click the Settings icon in the upper-right corner of the screen.

-- Select API client configurations from the options on the left.
+- Select API Clients from the options on the left.

 - The Grant Types sliders are both enabled by default.
 Disable the Password Credentials slider.